This blog may contain affiliate links. Read our disclosure policy for more info.

 |Rating:||5/5 – Sigiriya is a very interesting place and a must-visit in Sri Lanka|

-If you’ve not planned to visit the city of Sigiria or Dambulla and spend a few nights, then I highly suggest visiting on a day trip from Nilaveli Beach.
+If you’ve not planned to visit the city of Sigiriya or Dambulla and spend a few nights, then I highly suggest visiting on a day trip from Nilaveli Beach.

 Sigiriya is home to Lion Rock which is a Unesco World Heritage site and recently was proclaimed by UNESCO as the 8th wonder of the world!
-The rock is 200m high and at the top sits the ruins of and ancient palace.
+The rock is 200m high and at the top sits the ruins of an ancient palace.
 Entrance to the rock is $30usd and for that, you also get access to the museum.

 Aside from Lion Rock, you can also explore Pidurangala Rock or the famous Dambulla Cave Temples.
 These temples are one of the most important Buddhist temples in Sri Lanka.
 They were carved by hand and are thousands of years old!